benji6/andromeda/README.md

 `instrumentPlugin` instances should then expose the following API:

-- `connnect` - `Function` - to be implemented in the same manner as `AudioNode.connect`
+- `connnect` - `Function` - required method - to be implemented in the same manner as `AudioNode.connect`
-- `disconnect` - `Function` - to be implemented in the same manner as `AudioNode.disconnect`
+- `disconnect` - `Function` - required method - to be implemented in the same manner as `AudioNode.disconnect`
-- `inputNoteStart` - `Function | undefined` - optional method which accepts a note object (see specification below).
-If not implemented controllers will not be given the option to control this plugin.
+- `inputNoteStart` - `Function | undefined` - optional method - called with a note object (see specification below).
+If available then controllers will be able to control this plugin
-- `inputNoteStop` - `Function | undefined` - optional method which accepts the id of the note to stop.
-If not implemented then controllers can not send note stop signals to this plugin
+- `inputNoteStop` - `Function | undefined` - optional method - called with the id of the note to stop.
+If available then controllers will be able to stop notes which are currently playing
-- `inputNoteModify` - `Function | undefined` - optional method which accepts a note object (see specification below).
-If not implemented controllers will not attempt to modify a note which is already playing.
+- `inputNoteModify` - `Function | undefined` - optional method - called with a note object (see specification below).
+If available then controllers will be able to modify notes which are currently playing
-- `render` - `Function` - method which is passed a DOM element and is called when user wishes to view and possibly modify parameters within the plugin
+- `render` - `Function` - required method - called with a DOM element when user wishes to view and possibly modify parameters within the plugin

 #### Note object specification